 Regular entry requirements

 The rules for travelling or working in European countries changed on 1 January 2021:

 - you can travel to countries in the Schengen area for up to 90 days in any 180-day period without a visa.
 This applies if you travel as a tourist, to visit family or friends, to attend business meetings, cultural or sports events, or for short-term studies or training

 - if you are travelling to Germany and other Schengen countries without a visa, make sure your whole visit is within the 90-day limit.
 Visits to Schengen countries within the previous 180 days before you travel count towards your 90 days

 - to stay longer, to work or study, for business or for other reasons, you will need to meet the German government’s entry requirements.
 Check with the German Embassy what type of visa and/or work permit, if any, you will need

-- if you stay in Germany with a visa or permit, this does not count towards your 90-day visa-free limit
+- if you stay in Germany with a residence permit or long-stay visa, this does not count towards your 90-day visa-free limit

 Any time you spent in Germany or other Schengen countries before 1 January 2021 does not count towards your 90-day visa-free limit.

 At German border control, you may need to use separate lanes from EU, EEA and Swiss citizens when queueing.
 Your passport may be stamped on entry and exit.
 You may also need to:

 - show a return or onward ticket